Life of the Beloved and Filial Lee San

 The Seoul Guide.

 At the age of 9, his father, Crown Prince Sado, was executed by King Yeongjo in 1762.
 King Yeongjo was Crown Prince Sado's father and Lee San's grandfather.
 The horrific execution of his father left Lee San nothing but struggles for his succession to the throne.
-He was marked with labels such as "son of a sinner" and "son of a psycho" which made his road to succession hard and long.
+He was marked with labels such as "son of a sinner" and "son of a psycho," which made his road to succession hard and long.

 After the death of his father, King Yeongjo was concerned about the legitimacy of his grandson.
 Because of this, he had Crown Prince Hyojang, Prince Sado's older half-brother, and Princess Consort Hyosun adopt Lee San as their own.
 Unfortunately, Crown Prince Hyojang died during his youth in 1728, thus making Lee San crown prince upon adoption.
-Though the parental rights had been transferred, this didn't seem to make much of a difference as the Noron faction (a political group) had made many attempts to challenge his legitimacy to make way for his half brothers to take his position.
+Though the parental rights had been transferred, this didn't seem to make much of a difference, as the Noron faction (a political group) had made many attempts to challenge his legitimacy to make way for his half brothers to take his position.

 Gyeonghui Palace